-For the year ended 31 December 2020, finance costs increased by approximately 2.7% to approximately RMB36,178,000 from approximately RMB35,240,000 for the corresponding period in 2019.
+For the year ended 31 December 2021, finance costs decreased by approximately 17.2% to approximately RMB29,960,000 from approximately RMB36,178,000 for the corresponding period in 2020.

-The interest on lease liabilities increased since some short term leases were switched into long term leases during the year.

-The interest on borrowings decreased as a result of the decrease in overall loan balance during the year.
+The interest on lease liabilities decreased due to the decrease in number of shop in the first half of the year; The interest on borrowings decreased as a result of the decrease in overall loan balance during the year.